 Threat Area.
 For a Tsunami Threat Message, the area initially considered to have a potential tsunami threat will be those areas within three hours of tsunami travel time unless there are sufficient initial data to prescribe a larger or smaller threatened area.
 The threat area may expand or contract in later messages as additional data are received.

 Estimated Arrival Tsunami Times.
 Tsunami Threat Messages will contain estimated tsunami arrival times within the threatened area using the standard list of PTWS Warning Points.
 These arrival times will assume the tsunami is generated at the volcano.
 They will not represent potential earlier wave arrivals that may occur, as they did on January 15, as a result of tsunami waves excited by atmospheric pressure fluctuations from an explosive eruption.
+Countries can use the January 15 early arrival times to estimate possible early arrival times for future events.

 Tsunami Amplitude Forecast.
 Tsunami Threat Messages will also contain a tsunami amplitude forecast.
 The forecast will be based upon the maximum tsunami wave amplitudes observed on coastal and deep-ocean (DART) gauges for the January 15, 2022, event (Table 1), but scaled up or down using the initial gauge readings of the current event.
 Note that the forecast is only for specific gauge locations – it is not a comprehensive coastal forecast like the one produced by PTWC for earthquake-generated tsunamis.
 Tsunami amplitudes along coasts in the region of each gauge could be different.
 Coastal impacts observed on January 15 in relation to gauge readings observed on January 15 can be used as a guide to estimate more comprehensive coastal impacts for the current event.

 Product Dissemination